EVALUATION & ASSESSMENT OF

 your child’s abilities & performance in terms of language, communication, social, play, and/or self-help skills

-Our team can help you select from a variety of assessment methodologies that are supported by empirical research:
+Our team can help you select from a variety of assessment methodologies supported by empirical research:

-A Functional Behavior Assessment helps determine the function of behavior or, in other words, why challenging behaviors might be occurring in the home setting.
+A Functional Behavior Assessment helps determine the function of behavior or, in other words, why challenging behaviors might be occurring in the home, school, or daycare setting.
 After determining the function, recommendations can be made for how to reduce these challenging behaviors and how to teach alternative, replacement behaviors that serve the same function, but may be more appropriate.

 The ABLLS assessment measures the skill level of a child across a variety of benchmarks that have been noted as common areas of deficits for children with Autism Spectrum Disorders or special needs.
 These benchmarks include a child’s receptive and expressive language/communication, response to reinforcement, social and play skills, imitation skills, and more.
 This assessment can be used to identify individualized goals based on a child’s current functional skill level or to gauge progress in these particular areas.
 Recommended to be completed every 6-12 months.